mendix/docs/content/howto/mobile/setting-up-native-push-notifications.md

 2) Firebase setup
 3) Native Builder app customization (We need the files from firebase setup)

+todo: where is the fourth step?

 **This how-to will teach you how to do the following:**

-Customize native template in order to work with push notifications.
+* Customize your native template so it can use remote push notifications

 ## 2 Prerequisites

 Before starting this how-to, make sure you have completed the following prerequisites:

-* How to create native app via [Native Builder](https://docs.mendix.com/howto/mobile/native-builder#1-introduction)
-* How to work with GIT
+* Create a native app by completing [How to Deploy Your First Mendix Native App](deploying-native-app)
+* Learn the basics of [Git](https://www.atlassian.com/git)

-## 3 Native Builder App Creation
+## 3 Creating a Native Builder App

+To make a native app for this how to, do the following:

-Please follow [Deploy Your First Mendix Native App](deploying-native-app) all the way through section `4 Preparing Your Project`.
-Once you finish this, you will have a generated github repo with all the files needed.
-Clone the generated repository to your computer to enable customizations later which will be done in section [Setting up Native Builder Customizations](#setting-up-native-builder-customizations)
+1. Complete [How to Deploy Your First Mendix Native App](deploying-native-app) through the end of the *Preparing Your Project* section.
+Once you finish this, you will have a generated a GitHub repository with all the files you will need.

+2. Clone the generated repository to your computer.
+This will enable customizations later.

-## 4 Firebase Setup
+## 4 Setting up Firebase Cloud Messaging Service

+todo: remote notifications require firebase because xyz.

-Please follow [Setting up google firebase cloud messaging server](setting-up-google-firebase-cloud-messaging-server).
-Add both ios and android apps.
-At the end you must end up with 3 files:
+To set up the Firebase cloud messaging server, complete [Setting up Google Firebase Cloud Messaging Server](setting-up-google-firebase-cloud-messaging-server), and be sure to make both an iOS and an Android app.
+At the end you will end up with three files:

-- `google-services.json`
-- `GoogleService-Info.plist`
-- `yourPrivateKey.json`
+* *google-services.json*
+* *GoogleService-Info.plist*
+* *yourPrivateKey.json*

+todo: These files are your xyz

 ## 5 Setting up Native Builder Customizations

-Out of the box, native builder will create ios and android part of the code.
-We will do different customizations for different platforms.
+Out of the box, the Native Builder will create iOS and Android part of the code.
+Continue to implement customizations for different platforms.

+todo: change "part of the code" to something more specific."
+todo: which platforms?

-### 5.1 Customizing Android part
+### 5.1 Customizing Android todo: android what?
+Android app?

 1. Change `android/app/build.gradle`s with following additions